VovaK1/Youtube-Redesign/README.md

-My redesign of the YouTube page with adaptive(by maquette).
+My redesign of the YouTube page with adaptive.